 PLEASE NOTE: When used oil is dumped on the ground or poured down the drain, it becomes a serious pollutant of our ground and surface waters.
 Remember, if you dump it, you drink it!

 Needles To dispose of syringes safely, ask your physician or pharmacy if they will take back used syringes for disposal.
 If neither your physician nor your pharmacy provides a collection system for you, follow these suggestions:

 Make a large warning label that says: “USED SYRINGES” and “DO NOT RECYCLE.”
-Put the label on an empty PETE #1 plastic bottle like a soda bottle.
-(Studies show this type of container to be the most puncture resistant.)
+Put the label on an empty plastic bottle like a laundry detergent bottle.
 Carefully put each of your used syringes into the bottle.

 When it is full, put heavy tape over the closed bottle cap and dispose of the filled bottle in your household trash.
 Do NOT put the container in your recycling bin!